mheeraa/global-population-trends/README.md

 - Developing interactive dashboards and stories in Tableau
 - Documenting the analysis and findings

+## Technologies Used
+Python: The core programming language for data analysis and manipulation.
+Jupyter Notebook: The development environment used to create the analysis and visualizations.
+HTML: Used to present the final analysis and findings in a web-friendly format.
+CSV: The data is stored in a world-population-data.csv file.

 ## Project Links

 ### Tableau Dashboard